SuzieLinux/kicad_projects/RL78_F14_32p_Rev2/README.md

-This board can use a RL78 G14 or G24, G24 is a newer device which is pin compatible but uses a different program for configuration
+This board uses a RL78 F14

-The G14 uses applilet3 and the G24 uses the smart configurator.
+The configuration for F14 is only supported by applilet3 Take note that the software for the on board CAN is not supported by applilet3

-I have not tested this board yet but it should work as it is based on other working boards.
-If I find issues when I receive the boards I will make an update to the design
+Once I have this board working I will publish my source code

 The board runs at 5V.
 The LCD is Chanruida 1.8 inch TFT LCD 128 × 160 color screen